Thousands of blind taste tests conducted over the years have confirmed what most of us already knew:

 Also worth factoring in is the inevitable noise that accompanies grinding coffee beans with an electric grinder.
 Far from the most discreet devices on the market, electric coffee grinders have a tendency to be somewhat noisy.
 By contrast, the sound of cracking and crushing coffee beans when using a manual grinder can be satisfying to say the least.

 Last but not least, a good quality manual coffee grinder can be used to produce fresh ground coffee for a very long time.
 The simpler the device, the less likely it is to malfunction or break down on you entirely in the near future at least.
 Precisely why you’ll often see coffee grinders from more than 100 years ago still doing their thing today.

 At Hayman’s online coffee store, you will find the best coffee in the world, including the legendary Jamaican Blue Mountain coffee, best Kona coffee Hawaii, and Panama Geisha coffee beans (a.k.a.
 Gesha coffee).
-These spectacular gourmet coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, best ground coffee, and Nespresso pods *.
+These spectacular gourmet coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, best ground coffee, Nespresso compatible pods *, and coffee pods compatible with Keurig K Cup coffee makers (incl.
+Keurig 2.0 models)**.
 Click here to order today, we offer free worldwide shipping!

 * Nespresso® is a registered trademark of Société des Produits Nestlé S.A., unrelated to Hayman®.
 Our espresso pods are not created or sold by Nespresso®.

 ** Keurig and K-Cup are registered trademarks of Keurig Green Mountain, Inc. unrelated to Hayman®.
 Our pods are not created or sold by Keurig®.